2023 Quran burnings in Sweden: Swedish authorities

 In February 2023, the Swedish Police Authority refused permission for "an association and a private person" to burn the Quran outside the Turkish and Iraqi embassies in Stockholm.
 In June 2023, this refusal was overturned by the Court Appeal in Stockholm.
 A judge found that the police's fear of security problems was not obvious enough to override the constitutional right of those who planned to burn the Quran to hold what they claimed to be a political demonstration.
 There is no longer a law against blasphemy in Sweden or Denmark.

 On 12 July, the Supreme Administrative Court of Sweden announced that they would hear a case related to a denial of a protest permit from April.
 On 6 November, the Supreme Administrative Court announced its final judgement affirming a Court of Appeal decision to overturn the denial of the protest permit.
 The Supreme Administrative Court noted that restrictions on the constitutionally protected freedoms of assembly and demonstration may only be made by law and for certain specifically stated purposes, and that provisions on the limitation of such rights should be interpreted restrictively.

-As a result of Momika's killing on 29 January 2025, his verdict in the Koran-burning case was postponed until 3 February.
+As a result of Momika's killing on the 29th of January 2025, the Stockholm District Court dropped all charges against him.